 When it comes to making a financial investment in your love life, be judicious about the amount of money you put into apps and sites.
 Keep track of the subscription that’s giving you the results you want, and cut out the rest.

-Generally, a problem with online dating success isn’t the fault of dating sites; it's your online presence.
+Generally, a problem with online dating success isn’t the fault of dating site; it’s your online presence.

 If you want to be successful at online dating, the reality is that it takes time.
 But if you want better results faster, then be an active participant in the process (there’s hope after all).